 Southern Spaces is a peer-reviewed, multimedia, open-access journal published in collaboration with the Robert W. Woodruff Library of Emory University.
 We publish articles, photo essays and images, reviews, presentations, and short videos about real and imagined spaces and places of the US South and their global connections.
 We intend our audience to be researchers and teachers, students in and out of classrooms, library patrons, and interested readers.

 Southern Spaces publishes work that represents and analyzes many souths and southern regions, offers critical scrutiny of any monolithic "South," interrogates historical developments and geographies over time, and maps expressive cultural forms associated with place.
-We welcome submissions from scholars, photographers, journalists, and artists in such areas as geography, southern studies, regional studies, women's studies, LGBTQ studies, public health, and African American, Native, and American Studies.
+We welcome submissions from scholars, photographers, journalists, and artists in such areas as geography, southern studies, regional studies, women's and gender studies, public health, and African American, Native, and American Studies.